 Vocational Specialists also provide evidence regarding how the victim's future income will be affected, which can be used to add to the settlement amount that they are fairly owed.

 Expert Witnesses play a vital role in personal injury cases because they can provide testimony that can be used to determine whether or not the defendant was at fault, how much at-fault they were, and how much compensation is owed to the victim.

 Depending on the type of personal injury lawsuit, different types of expert witnesses may be called in to testify for either the plaintiff or the defendant.

-If you have been in a personal injury accident, it is important for you to reach out to an experienced attorney.
+If you have been in a personal injury accident in Georgia or Tennessee, it is important for you to reach out to an experienced attorney.

 At the Roth Firm, our attorneys have helped PI accident victims recover financial losses for many years.

 To speak with one of our experienced Attorney's and discuss your legal situation, click on the link below today.